01 of 05

 Sealing Marble Floors

 Marble is a fairly porous natural stone material that readily absorbs moisture, which means that it can be stained quite easily.
-But protecting marble against moisture intrusion, as well as against stains, is relatively easy if you seal it when you install it, as well as every year or so thereafter.
+But protecting marble against moisture intrusion, as well as against stains, is relatively easy if you seal it when you install it, as well as every year or so after that.
 The frequency of sealing will depend on how much traffic the floor gets.

 The process for sealing a marble floor is relatively easy and should take less than an hour with each application.